 Male spiny-tailed lizards may act aggressively towards other males due to their territorial nature.
-Therefore, keeping one male per group (or housing it alone) is recommended.
+So, either keephk one male per group or house it alone.

 Housing the Spiny-Tailed Lizard

-A large terrarium or fish tank is needed to house a spiny-tail lizard.
-This cold-blooded reptile needs to warm itself often and then move to more tolerable ambient temperatures in order to maintain homeostasis.
-A large tank will provide the various temperature gradients to support this behavior.
-A basking rock is a must, as well as many sizeable hiding, climbing, and eating spots.
-A tower of securely stacked rocks makes the perfect basking spot and a commercially-produced reptile shelter, situated among interspersed logs and rocks, should give your pet enough options for burrowing or cooling itself off.
+A tower of securely stacked rocks makes the perfect basking spot, and a commercially-produced reptile shelter, situated among interspersed logs and rocks, should give your pet enough options for burrowing or cooling itself off.

-Spiny-tailed lizards need ample UVB exposure and a fluorescent or mercury vapor bulb provides this quite nicely.
-A fluorescent UVB light will also work for lizards housed in smaller enclosures.
-Purchase one from your local pet store with at least an 8 to 10 percent UVB output (a higher UVB output is fine, too, and preferred).
-And keep this bulb on a 12-hour cycle to mimic the sun's rise and fall.
+Spiny-tailed lizards need ample UVB exposure provided by a fluorescent or mercury vapor bulb.
+Purchase bulbs that have at least an 8 to 10 percent UVB output (a higher UVB output is excellent, too, and preferred).
+And keep this bulb on a 12-hour cycle to mimic the sun going up and down.

-Place your light about 10 to 12 inches away from where your lizard will sun itself.
-And make sure not to place it too close, as this can cause thermal burns and blindness in your pet.
-Being too far away, however, prevents your lizard from absorbing the UVB rays crucial for its health.
-And since mesh screens block a good portion of the light's invisible rays, mount it underneath the screen whenever possible.
+Place your light 10 to 12 inches from the spot where your lizard suns itself.
+Since mesh screens block a good portion of the light's UVB rays, mount it underneath the screen if possible.
 Any reflectors on the inside of a fluorescent fixture also help maximize the bulb's effectiveness.

 Replace fluorescent bulbs every six months or following the manufacturer's recommendation.
-Even if the build still emits white light, the strength of the invisible UVB may run out before the light fails.
+Even if the bulb still emits light, the invisible UVB rays stop emitting after six months.